 Within the village, there are some restaurants, trattorias and bars and also bed & breakfast and local artisan shops.

-Our article ends here.
-You just need to read the useful information box at the bottom of the page to organize your visit at best.
+Now you just need to read the useful information box at the bottom of the page to plan your visit.
 As always... bon voyage!

 Civita di Bagnoregio